mrdijk/EnergyEfficient_FL/fabric/dynamos/README.md

 # Upload the charts folder in the DYNAMOS folder, such as (replace IP of course in the ssh_config file below if necessary):
 ./upload_to_remote.sh ../dynamos/dynamos-configuration.sh ~/.ssh/slice_key ../fabric_config/ssh_config_upload_script ubuntu dynamos-node "~/DYNAMOS/configuration"

+# Make sure docker is logged in after:
+docker login -u poetoec
+# Enter the password with a PAT, see https://app.docker.com/settings
 # TODO: then manually start the configuration script.
-Make sure docker is logged in after:
-docker login
+Go to the DYNAMOS/configuration folder and execute:
+./dynamos-configuration.sh
 ```
 Note: when making changes, the changed files need to be uploaded to the VM again before executing them.